Weaverville Historic District

 In recent years, Trinity County has experienced a revival of sorts, with an increasing focus on tourism and outdoor recreation.
 The county's stunning natural beauty, including the Trinity Alps Wilderness, Trinity River, and Whiskeytown-Shasta-Trinity National Recreation Area, has attracted visitors seeking hiking, fishing, camping, and boating opportunities.
 Today, Trinity County celebrates its rich history while embracing its natural resources as a means of economic growth and community development.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Trinity County, California.
+This timeline provides a concise overview of the key events in the history of Trinity County, California.

 • 1850: Trinity County is established as one of California's original 27 counties.